Samhain

 Simple Rituals:

 Ancestral Altar: Create an altar dedicated to your ancestors by placing photographs, mementos, candles, and offerings like apples or bread.
-Spend time in quiet reflection, asking for their wisdom as you move into the new year.
+Find a few moments here and there for quiet reflection, acknowledging their place in your existence and asking for their guidance.
+(Tip: I always start with a caveat to them by welcoming those only “with my best interests at heart”).

-Candle Ceremony: Light a candle for each loved one who has passed.
-As you light the candle, offer a silent prayer or reflection, sending them love and honoring the role they’ve played in your life.
+Candle Ceremony: Light a candle for each loved one who has passed, or one for them all.
+As you light the candle, send them love and recognition for the role they’ve played in your life.

-Burning Ritual: Write down habits, thoughts, or emotions you wish to release as the year ends.
+Burning Ritual: Write down habits, thoughts, or emotions you wish to let go of as the year ends.
 Safely burn the paper in a fireproof dish or bonfire, symbolizing your willingness to let go and make space for new growth.

 Outdoor Activities:

-Nature Walks: Take a mindful walk, observing the natural world as it transitions into winter.
-Collect symbols of the season, such as acorns, fallen leaves, or stones, and reflect on the cycle of death and rebirth in nature.
+Nature Walks: Take a slow and intentional walk, observing the natural world as it transitions into winter.
+Collect symbols of the season, such as acorns, fallen leaves, stones or sticks, and reflect on the cycle of death and rebirth in nature.

-Harvest Feasts & Dumb Suppers: Prepare a meal using seasonal foods like root vegetables, apples, and pumpkins.
-As you gather with loved ones, express gratitude for the year’s abundance and the support you’ve received from both the earth and those around you.
-Or, embrace the idea of a “Dumb Supper”, as you gather in silence to connect with those who have passed while leaving a seat open (with a proper place setting) as an invitation share another meal with those who have passed.
+Harvest Feasts & Dumb Suppers: Seasonal foods can be such a simple way to honor the season.
+Things like root vegetables, apples, and pumpkins make for perfect flavors in a meal this time of year.
+As you gather with loved ones (or choose to dine solo), express gratitude for the year’s abundance and the support you’ve received from both the earth and those around you.
+Or, embrace the idea of a “Dumb Supper”, where you dine in silence alongside a place setting for those who have passed, giving them an invitation to share another meal with you.

 Creative Projects:

-Carving Jack-o-lanterns: Gather pumpkins or other root vegetables and carve protective faces (or festive designs) into them and place near your front entrance to ward off lost souls and troubled spirits.
+Carving Jack-o-lanterns: A tried and true favorite, so this one probably goes without saying.
+Gather pumpkins (or other root vegetables) and carve protective faces and festive designs into them to place near your front entrance as a way to ward off lost souls and troubled spirits.
+And also as a delight to trick-or-treaters who visit.

 Personal Reflection:

-Journaling: Reflect on the “harvest” of your year.
+Journaling: What does “harvest” mean to you and in your life?
+Take a few moments to think about that, and how it showed up for you this year.
 What have you achieved?
 What challenges have helped you grow?
-What are you ready to release?
-Use this journaling process as a way to close the old year and set intentions for the new.
+What are you ready to say good-bye to?
+Use this journaling as a way to close the old year and set intentions for the new.
+Also, if writing isn’t your thing, “journaling” into a voice note can be helpful, as could drawing symbols onto paper, sharing a conversation with a close confidant, etc. There’s no right or wrong way to journal.

-Divination: Use tarot, oracle cards, or other divination tools to seek guidance for the coming year.
-The energy of Samhain is ideal for gaining clarity and insight as you move into a new spiritual cycle.
+Divination (a personal favorite of mine): Use tarot, oracle cards, or other divination tools to seek guidance for the coming year.
+The energy of Samhain is ideal for gaining clarity and insight as you move into a new spiritual cycle, especially if you’ve established a connection with your guides and ancestors.

 Samhain blessings to you!